Panait Cerna: Studies abroad and death

-From late 1910 to early 1912, Cerna was at the University of Leipzig, where he attended courses held by the philosophers and psychologists Wilhelm Wundt, Eduard Spranger and Hans Volkelt.
+From late 1910 to early 1912, Cerna was at Leipzig University, where he attended courses held by the philosophers and psychologists Wilhelm Wundt, Eduard Spranger, and Hans Volkelt.
 Wundt left an enduring impression on his Romanian student.
 In a letter home, Cerna described his modest appearance, which he claimed recalled that of "decrepit" Orthodox members of the Romanian Jewish community, adding: "But I do love this decrepit exterior beyond measure ..."
 Volkelt guided Cerna's research in the scientific field, and coordinated his PhD thesis of 1913, Die Gedankenlyrik (German for "Contemplative Poetry").
 According to Călinescu, Cerna's work stated the primacy of "natural ideas" over reasoning, and concluded that "ideas have the purpose of signaling the problematic tensions of the soul."
 Zarifopol wrote that Cerna was upset over having himself parted with writing poetry, and came to be preoccupied by Maiorescu's German-language dictum: In der Poesie ist der Gedanke ein verfluchtes Ding ("An idea is a damned thing when it comes to poetry").
 Panait Cerna's first volume of collected poetry was published at home in 1910, and, two years later, resulted in the author being made a co-recipient of the Romanian Academy's Vasile Adamachi Award.
 Some of his new poems were still being published by Convorbiri Literare in 1911.

 Panait Cerna died in Leipzig, shortly after receiving his diploma.
 Zarifopol was present when Cerna succumbed, and recorded that Maiorescu's views on poetry where preoccupied his friend even on his deathbed.
 The poet was buried in the German city, and later exhumed for burial in Bucharest's Bellu Cemetery.